- After Effects User Guide

 - Deselect Mirror On Computer Monitor when previewing video on an external video monitor.
 See Preview on an external video monitor.

 - Hide layer controls, such as masks, 3D reference axes, and layer handles.
 See Show or hide layer controls in the Composition panel.

 - Lower the magnification for a composition.
-When After Effects displays the Composition, Layer, and Footage panels at magnifications greater than 100%, screen redraw speed decreases.
+When After Effects displays the Composition, Layer, and Footage panels at magnifications greater than 100%, screen redraws speed decreases.
 (See Zoom an image for preview.)